Federal Emergency Management Agency, DHS.

-This is a notice of the Presidential declaration of an emergency for the Commonwealth of Massachusetts (FEMA-3191-EM), dated January 15, 2004, and related determinations.
+This is a notice of the Presidential declaration of an emergency for the Commonwealth of Massachusetts (FEMA-3312-EM), dated May 3, 2010, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the impact in certain areas of the Commonwealth of Massachusetts, resulting from the record/near record snow on December 6-7, 2003, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (Stafford Act).
-I, therefore, declare that such an emergency exists in the Commonwealth of Massachusetts.
+I have determined that the emergency conditions in certain areas of the Commonwealth of Massachusetts resulting from a water main break beginning on May 1, 2010, and continuing, are of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121 et seq. (“the Stafford Act”).
+Therefore, I declare that such an emergency exists in the Commonwealth of Massachusetts.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, James N. Russo, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, Department of Homeland Security, under Executive Order 12148, as amended, James N. Russo, of FEMA is appointed to act as the Federal Coordinating Officer for this declared emergency.

-I do hereby determine the following areas of the Commonwealth of Massachusetts to have been affected adversely by this declared emergency:
+The following areas of the Commonwealth of Massachusetts have been designated as adversely affected by this declared emergency:

-Barnstable, Berkshire, Bristol, Essex, Franklin, Hampden, Hampshire, Middlesex, Norfolk, Plymouth, Suffolk, and Worcester Counties for emergency protective measures (Category B) under the Public Assistance program for a period of 48 hours.
+Essex, Middlesex, Norfolk, and Suffolk Counties for emergency protective measures (Category B), limited to direct Federal assistance, under the Public Assistance program.